KaiserKiam/WKerr/deploy.md

 ## Deploy on AWS

-1.**Create your EC2 instance on AWS
+1. Create your EC2 instance on AWS

 2. SSH into your created instance
 ```bash